 Zytglogge – Clock Tower

 The Zytglogge is a medieval tower that once was the city’s western gate built in the early 13th century.
 It has served the city as a guard tower, prison, and clock tower—plan on visiting the clock tower on the hour.
-The clock strikes on the hour and displays a performance of mechanical figures such as a parade of bears, a jester, a golden rooster, and Chronos, the god of time.
+The clock strikes the hour and displays a performance of mechanical figures, such as a parade of bears, a jester, a golden rooster, and Chronos, the god of time.
 It is worth seeing.
 The children will enjoy the performance as much as the adults.
 You can get a tour to visit the inside of the tower.
 Zytglogge is full of history.

 Bern Cathedral – Bern Minister

 When visiting a European city, you can’t miss seeing some of the historic cathedrals.
 Bern is no exception.
 The Bern cathedral started construction in 1421 and was only completed in 1893.
 It is built in the Gothic style with a tower that is over 300 feet high.
 Take your time looking around inside and outside the minister.
-There is so much artwork to see to include stained glass, frescoes, and sculptures, especially the choir vault with stone figurines and, of course, the bells.
+There is so much artwork to see including stained glass, frescoes, and sculptures, especially the choir vault with stone figurines and, of course, the bells.

 Bern Historical Museum and Einstein Museum

 I love visiting historical museums.
 Bern’s historical museum is no exception.
-It is home to historical objects from the Stone Age, Ancient Egyptian burial customs, Indian handicrafts.
+It is home to historical objects from the Stone Age, Ancient Egyptian burial customs, and Indian handicrafts.
 Plus, it has 2,400-year-old exhibits from the Orient.
 It is one of the leading cultural-historical museums in Switzerland.
 It is home to over 500,000 specimens.
 Some of the exhibits include the Bern Minister, models of the Old Town, and various treasures from the Renaissance and Baroque eras.
 Plus, you don’t want to miss the integrated Einstein Museum.
 Albert Einstein lived in Bern when he developed his theory of relativity.
-There are photos, objects, and replicas plus 70 films and numerous animations that outline the biography of Einstein and his ground-breaking discoveries.
+There are photos, objects, and replicas, plus 70 films and numerous animations that outline the biography of Einstein and his ground-breaking discoveries.